 Bev is a fellow of the Equity Initiative, an IAMP Young Physician Leader and a Fulbright scholar.
 She holds a MD from the University of the Philippines and an MPH in Health Policy and Management from the Harvard T.H.
 Chan School of Public Health.

-Before law school, she worked as a staff editor at Foreign Affairs in New York, where she commissioned and edited articles on U.S. foreign policy and international affairs, and helped teach a course at Columbia Journalism School on gender and migration.
+Before law school, she worked as a staff editor at Foreign Affairs, where she commissioned and edited articles on U.S. foreign policy and international affairs, and helped teach a course at Columbia Journalism School on gender and migration.
 She also spent a year reporting for The Wall Street Journal in New Delhi, India, covering politics, global health, and women's and LGBT rights.
-In May 2013, Nikita received her undergraduate degree from Yale, graduating magna cum laude and with distinction in English.
-She also has an M.Phil. in American History, with first-class honors, from the University of Cambridge, where she wrote a dissertation on U.S. refugee policy during the Cold War.
-Nikita grew up in California and New York, and in her free time enjoys rock climbing, tennis, and watching Netflix.
+Nikita received her undergraduate degree from Yale, graduating magna cum laude and with distinction in English.
+She also holds an M.Phil. in American History, with first-class honors, from the University of Cambridge, where she wrote a thesis on U.S. refugee policy during the Cold War.

 Nicolás Massot is a politician and economist from Argentina.
 He currently serves as a member of the Board of Directors of Banco Ciudad de Buenos Aires, the third largest public bank in the country.